juev/awesome-stars/README.md

 - [luarocks/luarocks](https://github.com/luarocks/luarocks) – LuaRocks is the package manager for the Lua programming language.
 - [Yonaba/Moses](https://github.com/Yonaba/Moses) – Utility library for functional programming  in Lua
 - [luafun/luafun](https://github.com/luafun/luafun) – Lua Fun is a high-performance functional programming library for Lua designed with LuaJIT's trace compiler in mind.
-- [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) – AstroVim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
+- [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) – AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [tanvirtin/monokai.nvim](https://github.com/tanvirtin/monokai.nvim) – Monokai theme for Neovim written in Lua.
 - [rxi/json.lua](https://github.com/rxi/json.lua) – A lightweight JSON library for Lua
 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) – An IDE layer for Neovim with sane defaults.
 Completely free and community driven.